bot-by/ipinfo-api/readme.md

 The token is optional on free plan, see more on  [IPinfo's pricing][pricing] page.

-Now you get details of your IP address;
+Now you get details of your IP address

 ```java
 client.lookup(null);